open-orchestra/open-orchestra-docs/en/key_concepts.rst

 Transverses blocks are defined inside the transverse node, they can be shared by several nodes of a website.
 All blocks can be transverse, as long as they are added to the transverse node.
-Transverse blocks can only be conigured in the transverse node.
+Transverse blocks can only be configured in the transverse node.

 Themes
 ------